Fleetwit/server-test/README.md

 - Setup a small machine, any unix or linux of your choice.
 - Install the dependencies required.
-- Clone and install the HTTP server.
+- Clone and install the HTTP server (port 80).
-- Setup the HTTP server as a service.
+- Setup the HTTP server as a service: It needs to start when the machine boots.
 - Scale up to have the HTTP server running on 3 machines.
 - Provide the URL of the load balancer